 Finally, be careful while crossing the street -- some people will not stop for pedestrians.
 Be sure to hold on to children and animals.

 - There are some participants located off the highway, so look for signs.
 There are also food vendors along the route, but packing a lunch is a good option as well.
 Wear comfortable shoes.
 You should also be prepared for the heat -- August in Arkansas is quite hot, so bring water and wear cool clothes.
 Take small bills and change so you don't have to wait for change to move on to your next find.

 - Supposedly, Friday is the best day to hit the sale.
 It starts on a Thursday, but not every vendor is out and selling them.
-Friday features almost all the vendors and inventory is high.
+Friday features almost all of the vendors and inventory is high.

 - Be sure to bring cash.
 These days, most vendors have some sort of mobile credit card processing company, but not all of them do.
-Also, vendors will give better deals to cash purchases because they can avoid paying credit card processing fees.
+Also, vendors will give better deals on cash purchases because they can avoid paying credit card processing fees.
 When making an offer, be sure you tell them you intend to pay with cash.